dsmrreader/dsmr-reader/docs/faq.rst

     Before updating, **please make sure you have a recent backup of your database**! :doc:`More information about backups can be found here<application>`.

-You can update your application to the latest version by executing **upgrade.sh**, located in the root of the project.
+You can update your application to the latest version by executing **deploy.sh**, located in the root of the project.
 Make sure to execute it while logged in as the ``dsmr`` user::

-   ./upgrade.sh
+   ./deploy.sh

 It will make sure to check, fetch and apply any changes released.
 Summary of deployment script steps: